danielheyman/crypto-balances/README.md

 It will return a json response such as `{ "ETH": 0.29, "OMG": 124.448 }`.

+If an error occurs, it will return a json response such as `{ "error": "ethplorer: Invalid API key" }`

 # As an API using Docker

 Useful when running on a machine with multiple node applications, each requiring different specifications.